crystal-lang/crystal-book/docs/syntax_and_semantics/macros/hooks.md

 Depending on the macro hook used, a hook can either be stacked or overridden.

 ## Stacking
-When stacked a hook is executed multiple times in it's defined context for every time the hook is defined.
+When stacked, a hook is executed multiple times in it's defined context for as many times as the hook is defined.
 Consider the following example:
 ```crystal
 # Stack the top-level finished macro
 macro finished